Friedmann, Alexander Alexandrovich (1888–1925)

 Friedmann established an early reputation for his work on atmospheric and meteorological physics.
-However, he is best known for his 1922 paper on the expanding universe.
-This arose from work of Einstein in 1917 in which he attempted to apply his equations of general relativity to cosmology.
+However, he is best known for his 1922 paper, "On the Curvature of Space", on the expanding universe (received by the journal Zeitschrift für Physik on Jun 29,1922).
+This arose from the work of Albert Einstein in 1917 in which he attempted to apply his equations of general relativity to cosmology.
 Friedmann developed a theoretical model of the universe using Einstein's theory, in which the average mass density is constant and space has a constant curvature.
 Different cosmological models are possible depending on whether the curvature is zero, negative, or positive.
 Such models are called Friedmann universes.

 Related categories• PHYSICISTS